 Thirty million women suffer from hair loss in America alone, yet most people see hair loss as something that only effects men.
 It is usually a sign of poisoning.
-This problem is traumatic to the self-esteem of women, especially when they do not know that their hair loss is caused by their supposedly "safe" medications.
-Contrary to what women are told, female hair loss is not genetic or hereditary, but a documented side effect of their prescription drugs.
+This problem is traumatic to the self-esteem of women, especially when they do not realize that their hair loss is caused by their supposedly "safe" medications.
+Contrary to what women are told, female hair loss is not hereditary, but a documented side effect of prescription drugs.
 A massive portion of pharmaceuticals cause hair loss, including antidepressants.
-This is a particularly disturbing finding, because those who are being treated for depression may suffer from this side-effect, and become further depressed from the hair loss.
+This is a particularly disturbing finding, because those who are being treated for depression may suffer from this side-effect, and become further depressed by the hair loss.
 This combination is common for menopausal women.
 Beta blocker drugs that are used to treat angina, panic attacks, and social anxiety can also cause female hair loss.
 All hormone-effecting drugs are likely to cause hair loss, including anti-acne medications, and medications that are prescribed to increase a woman's libido.
 Birth control pills are especially bad for causing hair loss and other health problems that can last for years after they are discontinued.
-"The Pill" is one of the most dangerous things that a woman can do to her body.
+"The pill" is one of the most dangerous things that a woman can do to her body.

 Doctors rarely inform women that the hair loss was caused by them.
-It would require ethics and taking responsibility.
+That would require ethics and taking responsibility.
 Doctors instead attempt to correct the condition with even more pills.
 There is only one prescription product that is F.D.A. approved for dealing with hair loss, which is minoxidil (brand name Rogaine).
 Minoxidil must be used consistently for 6 to 12 months before there are any signs of improvement, and the patient can never stop taking it without the hair loss resuming.
-In addition, minoxidil darkens the pigmentation of hair throughout the body in more than 80% of patients studied, and it produced heart attacks and cardiac lesions in animal test subjects.
+In addition, minoxidil darkens the pigmentation of hair throughout the body in more than 80% of the patients studied, and it produced heart attacks and cardiac lesions in animal test subjects.

 - Saw palmetto is a very popular remedy for hair loss.
 It is believed to work by balancing the hormone levels.